Supreme Court observers see trouble ahead as public approval of justices erodes

 He contended that Senate Democrats and liberal interest groups from the beginning have attempted to brand Trump’s nominees as partisan and biased.

-Those critics argued that “the reason these individuals were being put on the court was they were going to hand the election to Donald Trump, they were going to shield him from investigation and they were going to overturn Obamacare,” Martinez said.
+Critics have argued that “the reason these individuals were being put on the court was they were going to hand the election to Donald Trump, they were going to shield him from investigation and they were going to overturn Obamacare,” Martinez said.

 “And none of those things came to pass.”

 Of course, Trump himself was the source for some of those expectations.
-He said Barrett was needed so that a full court could hear litigation arising from the election, and proclaimed that the people he nominated to the high court would overturn Roe.
+He said Barrett was needed so that a full court could hear litigation arising from the election, and he proclaimed that the people he nominated to the high court would overturn Roe.

 His transactional approach to judicial appointments was on display when Roberts chided the president for referring to a federal judge as an “Obama judge.”

-“Sorry Chief Justice John Roberts, but you do indeed have ‘Obama judges,’ and they have a much different point of view than the people who are charged with the safety of our country” Trump tweeted at the time.
+“Sorry Chief Justice John Roberts, but you do indeed have ‘Obama judges,’ and they have a much different point of view than the people who are charged with the safety of our country,” Trump tweeted at the time.

-Such criticism stings, whether from the left or right, as the justices’s recent appearances have shown.
+Such criticism stings whether from the left or right, as the justices’ recent appearances have shown.

-But their responses brought criticism as well.
+But their responses have brought criticism as well.
 Barrett’s comments came during an appearance with McConnell at a University of Louisville center that bears the senator’s name.
 Rebutting charges that the court is partisan after being introduced by one of the Senate’s chief partisans — McConnell is noncommittal on whether a Republican-led Senate would take up a Supreme Court nomination from President Biden — made Barrett an easy target.

 McConnell will appear with Thomas next month as a keynote speaker when the Heritage Foundation holds a tribute to Thomas’s three decades on the Supreme Court.

-Similar to Roberts’s criticism, Breyer has complained that the media often notes the party of the president who nominated a judge when writing about his or her opinions.
-Barrett and Thomas criticized coverage they say is results-oriented rather than focused on the court’s reasoning.
+Similar to Roberts’s criticism, Breyer has complained that the media often notes the party of the president who nominated a justice when writing about his or her opinions.
+Barrett and Thomas have criticized coverage they say is results-oriented rather than focused on the court’s reasoning.

 But there is ample evidence that media reports detail the justices’ reasoning.
 At any rate, that would not explain the drop in approval, which in the Marquette polls has declined from 66 percent in 2020.